Hebrew Gap Analysis

 Abstract

-This document describes and prioritises gaps for the support of Hebrew on the Web and in eBooks.
+This document describes and prioritises gaps for the support of the Hebrew script on the Web and in eBooks.
 In particular, it is concerned with text layout.
-It checks that needed features are supported in W3C specifications, in particular HTML and CSS and those relating to digital publications.
+It checks that needed features are supported in W3C specifications, such as HTML and CSS and those relating to digital publications.
 It also checks whether the features have been implemented in browsers and ereaders.
-This is a preliminary analysis.

 Status of This Document